Tax Troubles? We've Got You Covered!

 iii) Mining or

-iv) like a project undertaken by the recipient or consideration which would be income of the recipient chargeable under the head "Salaries".
+iv) like a project undertaken by the recipient or consideration which would be the income of the recipient chargeable under the head "Salaries."

 What is the limit to deduct TDS u/s 194J?

-TDS is required to be deducted if the amount of payment in a year exceeds Rs.
+TDS must be deducted if the payment amount in a year exceeds Rs.
 30,000/-.

-Now a question may arise in your mind whether this threshold limit is the overall limit for all services covered u/s 194J or it shall be calculated individually for payment of professional fees or technical fees etc?
+Now, a question may arise in your mind: is this threshold limit the overall limit for all services covered u/s 194J, or it shall be calculated individually for payment of professional fees or technical fees etc.

 Example 194J applicability: XYZ Ltd made the Following payments to Mr. A